Siddik911/curly-funicular/README.md

     Your browser does not support the video tag.
 </video>

-Above: A video demonstrating Feature X in action.
+Above: A video demonstrating Feature in action.

 ## Requirements